jiehuang3/synthetic-experiments/README.md

 # Synthetic Experiments

-A playground for exploring synthetic data generation — from EHR simulation to trajectory modeling.
+A playground for exploring synthetic data generation — patient trajectories, event sequences, and other AI-born data.
 This repo collects small, focused experiments before they evolve into something bigger.

 > "Every synthetic patient starts as an experiment."